 Parishes are asked to present a card with the names of Catechumens (those to be baptised) only.
 Only one card needs to be presented.
 The Catechumens should sign their names on the card at a parish or deanery Rite of Signing.
 This card should be brought to the Cathedral for the Rite of Election when it will be placed in the Book of the Elect.
-A copy of the Rite of Signing Ceremony and the Card will be sent to parishes as soon as you have returned your forms letting us know your numbers for the Rite of Election.
-(See page 30: Attendance Form)
+A copy of the Rite of Signing Ceremony and the Card will be sent to parishes as soon as you have returned your numbers form letting us know your numbers for the Rite of Election.
+(See page 24: Rite of Election Attendance Form)